John Burnside

-John Burnside FRSL FRSE (born 19 March 1955) is a Scottish writer.
-He is one of only three poets (the others being Ted Hughes and Sean O'Brien) to have won both the T. S. Eliot Prize and the Forward Poetry Prize for the same book (Black Cat Bone).
+John Burnside FRSL FRSE (19 March 1955 – 29 May 2024) was a Scottish writer.
+He was one of four poets (with Ted Hughes, Sean O'Brien and Jason Allen-Paisant) to have won the T. S. Eliot Prize and the Forward Poetry Prize for a single book – in this case, for Black Cat Bone in 2011.
+In 2023, he won the David Cohen Prize in recognition of his full body of work.

 Life and works

-Burnside was born in Dunfermline and raised in Cowdenbeath and Corby.
+Burnside was born in Dunfermline, Scotland, and raised in Cowdenbeath and Corby.
 He studied English and European Thought and Literature at Cambridge College of Arts and Technology.
-A former computer software engineer, he has been a freelance writer since 1996.
-He is a former Writer in Residence at the University of Dundee and is now Professor in Creative Writing at St Andrews University, where he teaches creative writing, literature and ecology and American poetry.
+A former computer software engineer, he was a freelance writer after 1996.
+He was a former Writer in Residence at the University of Dundee and was Professor in Creative Writing at the University of St Andrews, where he taught creative writing, literature and ecology and American poetry.

 His first collection of poetry, The Hoop, was published in 1988 and won a Scottish Arts Council Book Award.
-Other poetry collections include Common Knowledge (1991), Feast Days (1992), winner of the Geoffrey Faber Memorial Prize, and The Asylum Dance (2000), winner of the Whitbread Poetry Award and shortlisted for both the Forward Poetry Prize (Best Poetry Collection of the Year) and the T. S. Eliot Prize.
+Other poetry collections by Burnside include Common Knowledge (1991), Feast Days (1992), winner of the Geoffrey Faber Memorial Prize, and The Asylum Dance (2000), winner of the Whitbread Poetry Award and shortlisted for both the Forward Poetry Prize (Best Poetry Collection of the Year) and the T. S. Eliot Prize.
 The Light Trap (2001) was also shortlisted for the T. S. Eliot Prize.
-His 2011 collection, Black Cat Bone, was awarded The Forward Prize and the T.S.
-Eliot Prize.